 It's important to have a solid understanding of design concepts before selecting your niche.
 A medical illustrator needs different education and skills than an industrial designer, for example.

 Certificate Programs and Associate Degrees

-An online diploma in digital design will introduce you to industry design fundamentals, lettering and typography, and graphic design.
+An online diploma in digital design can introduce you to industry design fundamentals, lettering and typography, and graphic design.
 You may also receive practice in creating color composites and renderings, and using computer applications and sophisticated software to create high quality layouts and designs.
 The courses in a digital design diploma program may be applicable to associate's degree programs in graphic design.

 In fashion design, employers seek individuals with a two- or four-year degree who are knowledgeable in the areas of textiles, fabrics, and ornamentation, and fashion trends.
 Set and exhibit designers typically have college degrees in design.

 Graduates of two-year programs normally qualify as assistants to designers, or they may enter a formal bachelor's degree program.
-A bachelor's degree is required for most entry-level design positions, except for careers like floral design and visual merchandising, where aesthetic ability and junior college preparation may be all that is necessary.
+A bachelor's degree is required for most entry-level design positions, except for careers like floral design and visual merchandising, where aesthetic ability and junior college may be all that is necessary.

 Bachelor's Degrees in Design